mkuthan/mkuthan.github.io/_posts/2023-08-04-biquery-partitioning.md

 ## Time-series or aggregates

-For time-series with data points with minute, second or millisecond precision use time-unit column partitioning.
+For time-series with data points with minute, second or millisecond precision, use time-unit column partitioning.
 You will get convenient querying like:

 ```sql